stIncMale/stincmale.github.io/_posts/2005-01-01-male-vs-godlike.markdown

 Unfortunately, I played Unreal Tournament 2004 offline, so all frags are on godlike bots.
 This is unusual, and you can hardly find another UT2004 highlights video with bots.

-{% include youtube-video.html content = "_2FXpECrXKw, hqdefault, iframe-ratio-4-3, Male vs Godlike" %}
+{% include youtube-video.html content = "_2FXpECrXKw , hqdefault , iframe-ratio-4-3 , Male vs Godlike" %}

 Music:
 * Mortal Kombat - Main Theme